vinnyprajapati17/Tic-Tac-Toe/README.md

-📟 Basic Calculator
+🧩 Tic Tac Toe — Simple & Interactive Game

-A simple and user-friendly Basic Calculator built using HTML, CSS, and JavaScript.
+A simple and interactive Tic Tac Toe game built using HTML, CSS, and JavaScript.
+This project is perfect for beginners who want to learn DOM manipulation, event handling, and basic game logic in JavaScript.
-It performs standard arithmetic operations like Addition, Subtraction, Multiplication, Division, along with features like Clear (C) and Delete (DEL).
-Perfect for beginners learning DOM manipulation and JavaScript fundamentals.

 🚀 Features

-✔️ Clean and responsive UI
+✨ Clean and responsive user interface

-✔️ Supports basic arithmetic operations

-✔️ Real-time input display

-✔️ DEL button to remove last character

-✔️ AC/C button to clear full input

-✔️ Lightweight & beginner-friendly code
+🎮 Two-player gameplay (Player X vs Player O)

+🔄 Game reset and replay option

+🧠 Automatic win and draw detection

+📱 Works on all screen sizes

 🛠️ Technologies Used

-HTML5 – Structure
+HTML5 – Structure of the game

-CSS3 – Styling & layout
+CSS3 – Styling and layout

-JavaScript – Calculator logic
+JavaScript – Game logic and interactivity

 📂 Project Structure
-Calculator
-│── main.html
-│── main.css
-│── main.js
+├── index.html
+├── style.css
-└── README.md
+└── script.js

-⚙️ How to Use
+🎯 How to Play

-Open the main.html file in any browser.

-Enter numbers using the buttons.

-Click operators (+, -, ×, ÷) to perform calculations.

-Use DEL to remove the last digit.

-Use C or AC to clear the entire screen.

-📜 Code Overview

-The calculator uses DOM event listeners to detect button clicks and update the display accordingly.
-JavaScript handles expression evaluation using safe logic (without eval() if avoided).

-📌 Future Improvements (Optional)

-Add keyboard support

-Add advanced operations (%, √, ^)
+Player X starts the game.

+Players take turns clicking on empty boxes.

+The first player to align three marks (row, column, or diagonal) wins.

+If all boxes are filled with no winner, the game ends in a draw.

+Click Reset to play again.

+💡 Future Enhancements

-Add dark/light mode
+Add AI-based single-player mode

-Improve UI with animations

-🙌 Contributing

-Contributions and suggestions are welcome!
-Feel free to open issues or submit pull requests.
+Add animations and sound effects

+Scoreboard feature

+Dark/Light mode

-📄 License
+📜 License
 This project is open-source and available under the MIT License.